rescript-lang/bucklescript.github.io/website/blog/2019-05-21-ffi-overview.md

 let d = getDate date
 ```

-Generated Js is as below:
+Generated Js is as below, as you can read, the binding itself is zero cost and serves as a formal documentation.

 ```js
 var date = new Date(10000);